ABHISHEKGITHUB23424/Project-2/README.md

 # Project-2
-Simple login and account creation page
+This was my first project.
+Even though it is not a big project it is just a login page and account creation page with some CSS and JS and HTML properties.